Effective February 1, 2016 (Last updated November 2020)

 A Guide to Writing a Proposal for Premium Tuition

-According to UNC General Administration policy (I. 3.
+According to UNC System Office policy (I. 3.
 “Graduate and Professional Tuition” Policy Manual 1000.1.1), premium tuition proposals for graduate and graduate professional programs submitted by campuses should (1) supply evidence that students of the affected programs have been consulted [possible strategy: discuss plans with the leadership of the appropriate Graduate Student Association], (2) show that the increased tuition will be used to maintain or enhance the excellence of the programs while assuring access to them, and (3) to the extent possible, provide full tuition remission to graduate assistants in order to increase the competitiveness of the program in recruiting.1

 1 We interpret this to refer to a subset of students identified either by merit or financial need.